 Values and prices in reporting

 One can never get a real value of anything on the market.
 For that reason “the value of this or that company” cannot be established in principle.
 One can also not evaluate the value of a company through financial annual reports.
-They can evaluate past price value on certain moment (end of fiscal year) transparent, but nothing more.
-Financial annual reports bring price value as hypothetical fixed number for a specific moment in time.
-For the very next moment that price is already different.
+They can evaluate past price value on a certain moment (end of the fiscal year) transparent, but nothing more.
+Financial annual reports bring price value as a hypothetical fixed number for a specific moment in time.
+For the very next moment, that price is already different.
 But at least it is fixed, what we cannot say for the value of the company.
 Financial annual reports say nothing about the value of the company.

-For that reason various types of corporate social responsibility reports developed and Global Reporting Initiative with its GRI’s as well.
-They emerged from intuition that financial reports lack to evaluate the real value of the company.
-For that same reason we are talking about various types of capital and not only money capital represented through various types of financial, material or proprietorial goods.
+For that reason, various types of corporate social responsibility reports developed and Global Reporting Initiative with its GRI’s as well.
+They emerged from the intuition that financial reports lack to evaluate the real value of the company.
+For that same reason, we are talking about various types of capital and not only money capital represented through various types of financial, material or proprietorial goods.
 We do feel that capital figures represented by the money value of stock options do represent the only possible tool for exchange, but do not explain the real value.
 They offer a solid ground to speculate the difference between the money-price and value of that company.

 The value of the customer

 Let me conclude with the value of the customer, so often used in marketing.
-This value should explain how much each customer adds to the value of the company and at the same time how much the company loses if such customer is lost.
+This value should explain how much each customer adds to the value of the company and at the same time, how much the company loses if such customer is lost.

-It is quite clear that we are again talking about money-price value of a customer and not about his value.
+It is quite clear that we are again talking about the money-price value of a customer and not about his value.
 Value of each customer for the company changes all the time, while money price value stays fairly fixed.
-Although I have so far not worked on this issue seriously, I would say that money-price value of each customer is total sum of all company assets divided by the number of customers adjusted with the volume of sale to each customer.
-But let this assumption serve as provocation only.
+Although I have so far not worked on this issue seriously, I would say that money-price value of each customer is the total sum of all company assets divided by the number of customers adjusted with the volume of sale to each customer.
+But let this assumption serve as a provocation only.